negasus/goval/readme.md

 ### max

-For int values, it's the maximum value.
+For numeric values, it's the maximum value.

 For string values, it's the maximum length.